 Another risk factor for optic nerve damage relates to blood pressure.
 Thus, it is important to also make sure that your blood pressure is at a proper level for your body by working with your medical doctor.

 At the front of the eye, there is a small space called the anterior chamber.
 Clear fluid flows in and out of the chamber to bathe and nourish nearby tissues.
 In glaucoma, for still unknown reasons, the fluid drains too slowly out of the eye.
 As the fluid builds up, the pressure inside the eye rises.
 Unless this pressure is controlled, it may cause damage to the optic nerve and other parts of the eye and loss of vision.

 Glaucoma is a leading cause of blindness in the United States.
 Although anyone can get glaucoma, some people are at higher risk.
 They include:

-- Blacks over age 40
+- African Americans over age 40

-- Everyone over age 60, especially Mexican Americans.
+- Everyone over age 60, especially Mexican Americans

 - People with a family history of glaucoma